jackbrighton/cp-pmp-docs/pulling-pmp-content-into-core-publisher.md

 #Pulling PMP content into Core Publisher

-There are two ways to pull PMP stories into your CP site.
-We'll cover those first, then we'll show [how to organize the display of stories on pages by topic, byline, etc.](create-landing-pages.md)
+There are several ways to pull PMP stories into your Core Publisher site.
+The fastest way is to find individual stories, and pull them instantly into your site.
+These are two distinct ways to do that.
+We'll cover those first, then we'll show [how to organize the display of stories on pages by topic, byline, etc](create-landing-pages.md).

 ##If you know the [GUID](what-is-a-pmp-guid.md) of a specific PMP story you want: